 [...] the more environmental pressures increase, the more they impose restrictions on individual freedom, either spontaneously or through the state.
 The following example concretely clarifies how the question is posed: in the analysis of traffic accident statistics, in Great Britain, the specialties found that pedestrians, especially children, provided a large share of death.
 Fortunately, this rate has decreased in recent years.
 Why?
 The roads have not become safer, say the experts, but the families have adapted to road traffic: we do not let children go to school on foot or play outside.
 And the report concludes: the increase of freedom allowed by the generalization of automobiles "took place at the cost of a loss of freedom and choice for children".

-Thus, it is not the Earth that is in danger.
-But, by the effect of the degradation of the operating conditions of the biosphere, the values of justice, freedom and beauty that we try to inscribe in everyday life.
-The challenge is no longer to "save the planet", but to modify a social organization whose ecological impact reflects the way in which it considers these values.
+So, it is not the Earth that is in danger.
+But by the effect of the degradation of the operating conditions of the biosphere, the values of justice, freedom and beauty that we try to inscribe in everyday life.
+The challenge is no longer to "save the planet", but to change a social organization whose ecological impact reflects the way in which it considers these values.

-Extract of " The whale that hides the forest", Hervé Kempf.
+Extract of " The whale hiding the forest", By Hervé Kempf.